 Renew believes that the UK’s political system must be changed in order to give the UK the best chance of having governments that choose the right policies to make the country better and that implement these policies in practice.
-We have clear plans around conduct, expectations, quality, updating the old parliamentary ways – the private members bills that can be stopped by the shouting of one word, irrespective of how well thought through the policy is, or indeed voting by proxy that is then reneged on.
-There is a need to change the system to even and level the pitch for all the players that improve the chances of all but also encourage the dominant players to change the way they work
+We have clear plans around conduct, expectations, quality, updating the old parliamentary ways – the private members' bills that can be stopped by the shouting of one word, irrespective of how well thought through the policy is, or indeed voting by proxy that is then reneged on.
+There is a need to change the system to level the pitch for everyone and encourage the dominant players to change the way they work.